How To Replace Subaru Timing Belt

 8) Remove Timing Belt

-9) Remove Idler B, the top smooth plain idler
+9) Remove the top smooth plain idler

-10) Remove Idler C, The small smooth plain idler
+10) Remove the small smooth plain idler

 12) Remove the automatic belt tensioner adjuster

-13) Install the New Automatic Belt Tensioner adjuster Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb)
+13) Install the New Automatic Belt Tensioner adjuster.
+Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb)

-14) Install New Idler No.2 Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb
+14) Install New toothed idler on the water pump.
+Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb

-16) Install New Idler B Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb
+16) Install New top smooth idler.
+Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb

-17) Install New Idler C Tightening torque: 25 N·m (2.5 kgf-m, 18.1 ft-lb
+17) Install New top small smooth idler.
+Tightening torque: 25 N·m (2.5 kgf-m, 18.1 ft-lb

 18) Install New Timing Belt.
 All our timing belts come with timing marks printed on the belt to help with fitment.
 If you are fitting a belt without timing marks, please see the diagram below for the teeth count between timing marks.

-19) Tighten Idler A (Bottom Smooth plain idler) Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb
+19) Tighten bottom smooth idler Tightening torque: 39 N·m (4.0 kgf-m, 28.9 ft-lb

 20) Make sure all the timing marks are correct and lined up.
 Remove the stopper pin from the tensioner adjuster